delapuente/gitincouples/alice.md

 4. Review the code
 ------------------

 So Bob is asking you for reviewing a pull request.
-Perfect, navigate to: https://github.com/alice/marsroverkata/pulls to see the list of open PR.
+A pull request is a mechanism offered by GitHub that allows a developer to review code from collaborators online, make comments and finally merge into the target branch without using git.
+So navigate to: https://github.com/alice/marsroverkata/pulls to see the list of open PR.
 Click on the first (and solely) one and start reviewing the code!